Sheet cake

-American sheet cake

-American sheet cakes are usually 2 in deep, although they are sometimes 3 in deep.
+Sheet cakes are usually 2 in deep, although they are sometimes 3 in deep.
 These single-layer cakes are frequently frosted, with decorations and ornamental frosting along the borders and the flat top surface.

+These cakes are commonly available pre-made in supermarkets and bakeries and tend to be inexpensive due to their simple manufacturing process.
+There are many brands that sell boxed cake mixes that can be baked as sheet cakes, including Betty Crocker, King Arthur Flour, and Duncan Hines.

+Flavors

 They may be made in any flavor, with chocolate and vanilla being the two most common.
-Commonly made in the home with boxed cake mixes, they can come in a variety of additional flavors, with batter mix-ins such as sprinkles and chocolate chips.
-By definition, they are made from a single continuous piece of cake.
-Ingredients such as nuts, chocolate chips, or coconut may be sprinkled over the top.
+Commonly made in the home with boxed cake mixes, they can come in a variety of additional flavors or with batter mix-ins, such as sprinkles and chocolate chips.
+Sheet cakes are made from a single continuous piece of cake, or, for very large cakes, several sheets of cake placed side by side so that it looks like a single continuous piece of cake.
+Nuts, chocolate chips, coconut flakes, or other toppings can be sprinkled over the top.

 A layer cake may be made from a sheet cake that has been split, filled with jam or icing, and frosted.

-Purchasing

-In the United States, these cakes are commonly available in supermarkets and bakeries and tend to be inexpensive due to their simple manufacturing process.